next-theme/theme-next-docs/source/docs/third-party-services/search-services.md

 ### Algolia Search

-NexT provides Algolia search plugin for index your hexo website content.
+NexT provides Algolia search plugin for index your Hexo website content.
 What you should note here is that only turn on `enable` of `algolia_search` in {% label primary@theme config file %} cannot let you use the algolia search correctly, you need to install corresponding [Hexo Algolia](https://github.com/oncletom/hexo-algolia) plugin to seach your website with Algolia.
 Follow the steps described below to complete the installation of Algolia search.

 {% tabs algolia-search %}
 <!-- tab Registration → -->